ibexa/documentation-user/docs/organizing_the_content.md

 You can divide your Content tree into Sections to better organize it.
 Sections let you decide which users will have access to which parts of the tree.

-You can set up Sections in the Admin Panel in the **Sections** tab.
+You can set up Sections in the **Admin Panel**, in the **Sections** tab.
 A few Sections are provided with each installation, and you can add new ones.

 ![List of Sections](img/sections.png "List of Sections")

-In the Sections tab you can assign Sections to content or delete them.
+In the **Sections** tab, you can assign Sections to content or delete them.
-You can only delete Sections that don't contain any content.
+You can only delete Sections that do not contain any content.

 Each Content item must belong to a Section.
-By default new content is placed in the same Section as its parent.
+By default, new content is placed in the same Section as its parent.
 If you want to remove a Content item from a Section, you just need to assign it to a different one.

 Access to Sections can be restricted by [setting up proper permissions](organizing_the_site.md#permissions).